 Disciplines within the School have a long history in Victoria, with teaching and research in horticulture at Burnley Campus extending back to 1891 and forestry at Creswick Campus back to 1910.

 We built on these foundations in 2015 to form a modern and future-oriented academic group.
 We have a breadth of experience and capacity to address environmental issues such as climate change, bushfires, urban sustainability, biodiversity conservation, sustainable forest management, invasive species and biosecurity threats.

 We are collegial, responsible and collaborative.
 We acknowledge the deep links between people and country in Aboriginal culture and the knowledge and understanding that indigenous communities across the world bring to the study of ecosystems and their management.

-We conduct our research and engagement with integrity and respect, and we embrace diversity in our community.
+We conduct our research and engagement with integrity and respect, and we embrace diversity and inclusion in our community.
 We aim to maintain strong connections with our many alumni.